-Ceramides are cells within our skin that support the top layer of skin and organize them into the right order.
-They keep the skin tight, firm, and plump.
+Ceramides are cells within our skin that support the top layer of skin and organize them into the correct order.
+As a result, they keep the skin tight, firm, and plump.
 And even retain moisture and nutrients that your complexion will use to remain healthy and reveal fresh layers of cells.

 The ceramides ensure that the skin is adequately hydrated and that it looks and feels firm.
-The reduction in the ceramides layer eventually decreases our skin's thickness and allows it to sag and wrinkle.
+However, the reduction in the ceramides layer eventually decreases our skin's thickness and allows it to sag and wrinkle.